 Undefined or missing bluetooth headers¶

-Some devices requires bluetooth when compiling, which aren’t synced for default by Halium.
-This can be fixed adding LineageOS’s repo to the device manifest:
+Some devices require bluetooth headers which aren’t synced by default.
+This can be fixed by adding the following repository to the device manifest:

 <project path="system/bt" name="android_system_bt" remote="los" revision="cm-14.1" />